Governance statement

 Governance structure

-Several different decision-making bodies exist so the Council can make decisions that are inclusive and efficient.
+Several different decision-making bodies exist so Council can make decisions that are inclusive and efficient.
 These include full Council meetings as well as various committees, community boards and advisory groups.

-Some powers of the Council cannot be delegated.
+Some powers of Council cannot be delegated.
 These include the powers to make a rate, to make a bylaw and to adopt an Annual Plan, Long-term Plan, or Annual Report.
-In addition, the Council has decided to retain some powers that could have been delegated.
+In addition, Council has decided to retain some powers that could have been delegated.

 Meeting procedures and public access

-Council meetings follow standing orders and are open to the public
+Council meetings follow standing orders and are open to the public.

 Māori partnerships